viamrobotics/docs/docs/ml/deploy.md

 # SME: Aaron Casas
 ---

-Once you have [trained](/ml/train-model/) or [uploaded](/ml/upload-model/) your model, the Machine Learning (ML) model service allows you to deploy machine learning models to your machine.
+The Machine Learning (ML) model service allows you to deploy machine learning models to your machine.

-You can use the following built-in model:
+You can use the following built-in model of the service:

 <!-- prettier-ignore -->
 | Model | Description |
 | ----- | ----------- |
 | [`"tflite_cpu"` model](#create-an-ml-model-service) | Runs a tensorflow lite model that you have [trained](/ml/train-model/) or [uploaded](/ml/upload-model/). |

-{{< alert title="Note" color="note" >}}
-For some models, like the [Triton MLModel](https://github.com/viamrobotics/viam-mlmodelservice-triton/tree/main/) for Jetson boards, you can configure the service to use the available CPU or GPU.
-{{< /alert >}}

 ## Used With